hluk/CopyQ/src/scriptable/README.md

 Returns data for command (item data, clipboard data or text from action dialog).

+###### ByteArray setData(mimeType, data)

+Modifies data passed to automatic commands.

+Next automatic command will get updated data.

+This is also data used to create new item.

+E.g. following automatic command will add creation time data and tag to new items.

+    copyq:
+    var timeFormat = 'yyyy-MM-dd hh:mm:ss'
+    setData('application/x-copyq-user-copy-time', dateString(timeFormat))
+    setData('application/x-copyq-tags', 'copied: ' + time)

 ###### print(value)

 Prints value to standard output.